bbc/gnl-kandl-isite-tool/README.md

 There are actually two scripts associated with this task, but both scripts have the following command line options:

-    $ -e, --environment ENVIRONMENT    The environment to update
-    $ -p, --project PROJECT            The iSite2 project to query
-    $ -f, --filetype FILETYPE          The iSite2 file type to update
-    $ -x, --xslpath PATH TO XSL        Path of the XSL file to use for transforms
-    $ -t, --threads NUMBER             The number of threads to use (default 20)
-    $ -h, --help                       Display this screen
+    -e, --environment ENVIRONMENT    The environment to update -p, --project PROJECT            The iSite2 project to query -f, --filetype FILETYPE          The iSite2 file type to update -x, --xslpath PATH TO XSL        Path of the XSL file(s) to use for transforms -t, --threads NUMBER             The number of threads to use (default 20) -i, --inputpath INPUTPATH        Path containing XML documents to transform -o, --output OUTPUTPATH          Output path for transformed XML documents -h, --help                       Display this screen

 #### Download

 To download Study Guide list files from the test environment:

-    $ ruby -I. ./app/fetch.rb -e test -p education -f sg-study-guide-list -x path/to/study-guide-list.xsl
+    $ ruby -I. ./app/fetch.rb -e test -p education -f sg-study-guide-list

 This will:
 - download all the Study Guide lists from the test environment, in both the 'published' and 'in progress' states,
-- update the data using the provided XSLT
 - place the new content in a directory for upload

+Required arguments: environment, project, filetype

+#### Download and apply transform(s)

+To download Study Guide list files from the test environment:

+    $ ruby -I. ./app/fetch-and-transform.rb -e test -p education -f sg-study-guide-list -x path/to/study-guide-list.xsl

+This will:
+- download all the Study Guide lists from the test environment, in both the 'published' and 'in progress' states,
+- update the data using the provided XSLT(s).
+If the path is a directory, all XSL transforms in directory will be applied in alphanumerically sorted order.
+- place the new content in a directory for upload

+Required arguments: environment, project, filetype, xslpath

+#### Apply transform(s)

+To apply one or more transforms to a directory containing XML documents:

+    $ ruby -I. ./app/transform.rb -i path/to/xml/documents/ -o output/path/ -x path/to/transforms/

+This will:
+- update the data using the provided XSLT(s).
+If the path is a directory, all XSL transforms in directory will be applied in alphanumerically sorted order.

+Required arguments: inputpath, outputpath, xslpath

 #### Upload

 To upload the amended Study Guide list files to the test environment:

     $ ruby -I. ./app/upload.rb -e test -p education -f sg-study-guide-list

+Required arguments: environment, project, filetype

 ## Tests